jletellier/langeroids/README.md

 langeroids
 ==========

-Simple game engine with a component-based entity system
+Multi-purpose engine with a component-based entity system